APSU

 1/2 hour lessons = 1/2 hour practice per day One hour lessons = one hour practice per day

-sang exercises A-J, warmed up to Bb easily, still breathy, especially on [a] vowel, learned page 1-2 of Schubert, memorized all of Ives, still shaky on rhythms of Beethoven, practiced about 25 minutes, listened to a CD of Schubert songs, helped another singer in her practice and warm ups.
+Keep a journal of each day’s practice and progress.
+Suggested entries in the journal are: sang exercises A-J, warmed up to Bb easily, still breathy, especially on [α] vowel, learned page 1-2 of Schubert, memorized all of Ives, still shaky on rhythms of Beethoven, practiced about 25 minutes, listened to a CD of Schubert songs, helped another singer in her practice and warm ups.

 I will check the journal.
 Bring it, your music, your warm ups, etc to class EVERY LESSON.